The Complete History of Paintball

 In 1982 Bob Gurnsey opened the first commercial paintball field in New Hampshire.
 He created the brand National Survival Game and made a contract with Nelson Paint, becoming the sole distributor of the Nelson Paint paintball products.
 Gurnsey then began licensing out the NSG franchise to others who wanted to start their own fields.
 After some months two players, Jeff Perlmutter and David Freeman, wanted to get into the business.
 However, they were unable to make a contract with NSG.
 So they started their own business instead.
 Their company was called Pursuit Marketing Incorporated (PMI).
 They contracted Benjamin Sheridan to create a new marker: the brass-bodied Pursuit Gun Pistol (PG Pistol).
 They got their own paintballs made, as well.
 PMI only distributed to fields and retailers, rather than direct to consumers.
 With the creation of PMI, there was now competition for NSG.
 This was the beginning of the paintball industry.

 1983 was quite a busy year for the budding sport of paintball.
 The first ever NSG National Championship tournament was held.
-The very first tournament winners in paintball history were The Unknown Rebels, a team hailing from Ontario, Canada.
+The very first tournament winners in the history of paintball were The Unknown Rebels, a team hailing from Ontario, Canada.
 With the sport barely two years old players were not beginning to modify their markers.
 This made them illegal in sanctioned tournaments, but took casual games to a new level.
 Pump handles, barrel and magazine extensions, and gravity feeds started being seen in games.

 The following year new markers were released by both NSG and PMI.
 NSG released the original SplatMaster model.
 It was the first marker designed for the sport, rather than being modified from from an existing pellet gun.
 PMI added a pump handle to their Pursuit Gun, calling this new model the Pursuit Gun Pump (PGP).
 1984 was also when the sport transitioned from being called the National Survival Game to being called paintball.
 Paintballs themselves were now made with water-based paint instead of oil, for significantly easier cleanup.
 Paintball also started to make its way overseas to England and Australia.